mpkelly/blog/assets/articles/colour.md

 To recap, the general features of this pattern are:

 1. See your theme as containing a hierarchy of colour palettes instead of a single colour palette, and extract those palettes into reusable chunks.
-2. When the `background-color` changes you generally need a new palette.
+2. You generally add one palette each time you need a different `background-color`.
 3. Only reference variables in your components and never specific colours like blue, orange etc.

 The benefits of this approach are:

 1. The cost of maintenance is lower.
 2. Code reuse is much easier - just drop your components anywhere and they reflect the active palette.
-3. It's conceptually simpler - you can use the same set of colour names everywhere.
+3. It's conceptually simpler - you can use the same standard set of colour names everywhere.
 4. Creating a dark theme is easier because there are fewer colours in fewer places that need to be redefined.

 ### Notes